delphicventurescode/AMPES2_myPESTLERepo/Strategic_Management__TheoryClass/5a_Announcements_of_Mar_15_2026/README.md

 As some of you know, I previously worked at Oracle Corporation as a Principal Product Manager, which is a management role with strong strategy and marketing aspects to it.

 Although VirtualBox was originally created by InnoTek Systemberatung and later became part of Sun Microsystems before Oracle acquired Sun in the Oracle acquisition of Sun Microsystems, Oracle has done a fantastic job continuing to develop and maintain it.
 It is truly excellent software, and I have always appreciated how powerful and accessible it is.
 Another technology that came to Oracle through the same acquisition and that I think is wonderful is Java.
-Below, I am simply pasting the output of a prompt I gave ChatGPT tell.
+Below, I am simply pasting the output of a prompt I gave ChatGPT.
+Please go through it if you have the time.
+Please note that this is optional reading.

 Anand